google/chromeos-filesystems/README.md

 $ node server.js &
 ```

+## Icons

+The Photoshop project files for the various sizes of icon for each provider are contained in the `psd` directory in the provider's directory.
+To edit these you will need to install [Photoshop][] or a [PSD-compatible image editor][psdeditor] to edit them.
+Rendered icons are stored in `extension/icon`.

 It will then run indefinitely in the background on port 8000.
 This can be changed by modifying `config.js`.

 ## License